twashke/Art-Gallery/README.md

 - Testing was done throughout the project development by using **git pull origin develop** as new files were merged in github.
 - Each round of new files included vigourous testing to ensure everything was connecting properly and working as intended.
 - Insomnia was used to test all API routes.
+- Multiple deployments using both develop and main branch in Heroku

 ## License